mzman88/bamoe91-enablement-lab/README.md

 It also includes 2 human tasks corresponding to a human resource interviewer followed by an IT interviewer, both defined as human tasks.
 A few other tasks are defined, mostly script tasks for logging purposes.

+For more information about the project, please refer to the README.

-BPMN sprcification and BAMOE includes many more types of tasks, but we will only be using a few of them for this lab.
+BPMN specification and BAMOE includes many more types of tasks, but we will only be using a few of them for this lab.

 ### Start